Approximately one third of Americans take a daily multivitamin. Is this doing any good? Scientific studies tell us, probably not.

 The Top 25 Foods for Every Nutrient

-The Top 25 Foods for Every Nutrient e-book is a well-organized, easy-to-use guide to help you choose foods that fit your needs of 42 important nutrients while creating a balanced nutrient-dense diet.
+The Top 25 Foods for Every Nutrient e-book is a well-organized, easy-to-use, grocery store-friendly guide to help you choose foods that fit your needs of 43 important nutrients while creating a balanced nutrient-dense diet.

 Buy now for instant digital access.